“A bird does not sing because it has an answer.

-And, when I learned about the tiny endangered songbird Least Bell’s vireo’ story and its connection to the historic San Luis River in North County in San Diego, CA , the proposed location for North River Farms development project, I decided Bell’s story needed to be told.
+I love birds.
+And, the tiny endangered songbird Least Bell’s vireo’ and its connection to the historic San Luis River, the location for North River Farms proposed project, is a story that needs to be told.
+This tiny songbird delayed the construction of a multi-million dollar bridge in Bonsall, where I went to elementary from Kindergarten through 8th grade.

 - helping to control pollution